17 BEST Things to Do at Mount Rainier (Non-Hikers Too!)

 Looking for things to do in Mount Rainier National Park?

-I’ve experienced more mountain magic here than anywhere else, but one moment I’ll never forget is seeing my mom double-fist pump with joy after we finished the Sunrise Nature Trail.
+I’ve experienced more mountain magic here than anywhere else, but one moment I’ll never forget is seeing my mom double-fist pump with joy after we finished the easy Sunrise Nature Trail.

 In just 1.5 miles, with Rainier commanding our view, we hiked through stunning subalpine landscapes, crossed snow patches, gazed at panoramic vistas, and delighted in wildflowers.